-Beneath the Board are a series of sub committees who are tasked with delivering the Boards agenda.
+Beneath the Board are a series of subgroups and forums who are tasked with delivering the Boards agenda.
 These groups cover: –

 The areas covered by Safeguarding are wide, from abuse that physical, domestic, psychological, sexual, financial, neglect including self-neglect, modern slavery, discriminatory or organisational abuse.